AlignRM/Generalizable-MM-RM/README.md

 ## Model

 In the original paper, for analytical purposes in cross-distribution experiments, we limited our training data to a single preference dataset source.
-To better serve the community, we are now training a robust reward model based on the proposed Shortcut-aware MM-RM learning algorithm using more comprehensive preference datasets (which is a more common practice in the open-source community).
+To better serve the community, we are now planning to train a robust reward model based on the proposed Shortcut-aware MM-RM learning algorithm using more comprehensive preference datasets (which is a more common practice in the open-source community).
 We plan to release this reward model upon completion.

 ## Citation